gitlabhq/gitlabhq/doc/migrate_ci_to_ce/README.md

 data, and redirecting traffic.

 Please note that CI builds triggered on your GitLab server in the time between updating to 8.0 and finishing the migration will be lost.
+Your GitLab server can be online for most of the procedure; the only GitLab downtime (if any) is during the upgrade to 8.0.
+Your CI service will be offline from the moment you upgrade to 8.0 until you finish the migration procedure.

 ### Before upgrading